Biomedical Engineering (BIEN)

 BIEN 5600 Neural Engineering (3 credits)

-Basic principles of neural engineering, properties of excitable tissues, quantitative models used to examine the mechanisms of natural and artificial stimulation.
+Basic principles of neural engineering and the nervous system, properties of excitable tissues, quantitative models used to examine the mechanisms of natural and artificial stimulation.
 Basic concepts for the design of neuroprosthetic devices for sensory, motor and therapeutic applications.
-Design issues including electrode type, biomaterials, tissue response to stimulating electrodes and stimulus parameters for electrical stimulation and artificial control.
-Examples of how engineering interfaces with neural tissue show increasing promise in the rehabilitation of individuals of neural impairment.
+Design issues including electrode type, biomaterials, tissue response to implanted electrodes, stimulus parameters for electrical stimulation and artificial control and emerging neuromodulation technologies such as optogenetics.
+Examples of how neural interfaces show increasing promise in the rehabilitation of individuals with various motor or sensory impairments.

 Level of Study: Graduate